AIM National Conference 2021

 What hard lessons are we learning in the face of the pandemic?
 Have our reflections resulted in changes for good?
 What skills or new ways of working have we developed – and might they help us prepare for an uncertain future?

-Our virtual Conference faces these questions head on, helping delegates build on their organisational and personal strengths to meet the challenges of the future with confidence and creativity.
-We’ll be looking at the importance of leadership and good governance during hard times, sharing the new ways of working we adopted and forecasting what next for the sector.
+Our virtual Conference faced these questions head on, helping delegates build on their organisational and personal strengths to meet the challenges of the future with confidence and creativity.
+We looked at the importance of leadership and good governance during hard times, shared the new ways of working we’re adopting and forecast what next for the sector.

-From practical sessions to personal reflections, expert plenaries to virtual networking, the conference brings together delegates from across the UK for engaging sessions led by practitioners, professionals, experts, and policymakers.
-We’ll cover the latest insights and advice and encourage you to make new contacts, catch-up and share best practice, too.
+From practical sessions to personal reflections, expert plenaries to virtual networking, the conference brought together delegates from across the UK for engaging sessions led by practitioners, professionals, experts, and policymakers.

 Opening plenaries from DCMS and National Trust; Leadership challenges in small museums; Succession planning; Tackling inequalities; Member showcases; New models for leadership; Going digital; Developing new audiences, The future of volunteering; Managing change; Preparing for the future; Supplier expo and networking opportunities; and more!
 Sessions will also be recorded and shared with ticket holders after the event, so if you miss anything, you can easily catch up in your own time.